 A top ten school of international relations located in Washington, DC, SIS provides opportunities for academic excellence, professional training, service, and internships in the nation’s capital and around the world.

 SIS was founded in 1957 through a call by U.S. President Dwight D. Eisenhower to train students of international affairs to “wage peace.”
 Nearly six decades later, SIS continues to emphasize service to the global community, broadly defined.

 SIS, led by Dean James Goldgeier, is guided by the principle that present and future global challenges necessitate the collaboration of a wide range of disciplines, and that students gain from these varied perspectives in the classroom and through their research and studies at the school and beyond.

 SIS enrolls a diverse student body of approximately 3,000 undergraduate and graduate students from throughout the United States and more than 150 countries, taught by nearly 120 full-time faculty members and more than 75 full-time professional staff.
 The school’s interdisciplinary curriculum prepares graduates for future studies and for global careers in government, multilateral and non-governmental organizations, and in the private sector as well as future studies.

-SIS features a comprehensive liberal arts program for undergraduate students, professional training in international affairs for master’s students, including an innovative, live, online degree program, and a multidisciplinary program for doctoral students.
+SIS features a comprehensive liberal arts program for undergraduate students, professional training in international affairs for master’s students, including an innovative, live, online degree programs, and a multidisciplinary program for doctoral students.

 The school’s numerous and flexible programs of study offer students a wide range of opportunities that include dual degrees, graduate certificates, online classes, executive degrees, a BA/MA, a three-year BA, a program for Peace Corps volunteers, a pre-college program, and more.